SAhmed48/nodeJS/mongodb-modeling/readme.md

     }
 }
 ```
-In this approach we store the author properties which we need frequently with the reference of the author document.
-This approach increase performance and also consistency.
+In this approach, we store the author properties which we need frequently with the reference of the author document.
+This approach increases performance and also consistency.

 #### Which approach to use:
-Each approach has its own weakness and constraints.
+Each approach has its weakness and constraints.
-Which approach to use depends on the application, scenario and its query requirements.
+Which approach to use depends on the application, scenario, and query requirements.
 The best approach to design schema in NoSql databases is based on the query requirements.
 There is a trade-off between query performance and consistency.